ryanmcalpin-epicodus/local-zoo/README.md

 * localhost:3000 should open in the browser

 ## Improvements
+* Zoo details panel showing total animals, different species, staff, etc.
+* Age sorting takes into account different ages of maturity for different species
+* Map of zoo showing the location of each animal
+* More stylish UI

 ## Legal
 Copyright (c) 2017 Copyright Ryan McAlpin, All Rights Reserved.<br/>